pallavi-garg/pallavi-garg.github.io/projects/documentsimilarity.md

 ```

-Using, above the signature for each document is calculated one.
+Using above, the signature for each document is calculated once.
 And to calculate the Jaccard Similarity, I simply count the number of positions with same value in sketch vectors of both documents.

 #### Experiment setup